UKCloud/documentation/articles/azure/azs-how-configure-powershell-users.md

 ---
-title: Configure the Azure Stack user's PowerShell environment for UKCloud | Based on Microsoft Docs
+title: How to configure the Azure Stack user's PowerShell environment for UKCloud | Based on Microsoft Docs
 description: Configure the Azure Stack user's PowerShell environment
 services: azure-stack
 author: Chris Black